jordijoangimenez/Getting-Started/pages/5g-media-streaming/scope.md

 [To the GitHub Repos](./repositories.html){: .btn .btn-github }

+The following tutorials cover the deployment of an end-to-end 5GMSd implementation.

 [Tutorial: Deploy 5GMSd End-to-End](./tutorials/end-to-end.html){: .btn .btn-tutorial }

 [Tutorial: Deploy 5GMSd End-to-End including a 5G Network and UE](./tutorials/end-to-end-with-5g.html){: .btn .btn-tutorial }

+The following tutorials cover the deployment and testing of 5GMSd AS and AF.

 [Tutorial: Test the 5GMS Application Function](./tutorials/testing-AF.html){: .btn .btn-tutorial }